MisterAbyss/MisterAbyss/README.md

 <p align=center>☆.Tonetags are <ins>highly appreciated</ins>!!
 I have a hard time telling tone over text!!! <:o.☆

 <p align=center>☆.Also, for clarification sake, I am NOT a <ins>PROSHIPPER/COMSHIPPER/DARKSHIPPER</ins>!!!
 Content involving that makes me very uncomfortable!!
 Please do not interact with me if you partake in those communities!!!☆

+<p align=center>☆.Yo my uhhhhh page is sorta broken slash got reformatted weirdly, will be working on fixing that soon lol.☆

 <p align=center>☆.Enjoy the Blinkie and Stamp hoard below!!!!
 More to be added... (and made by me ehehehe ::3).☆